qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_offline_editing.rst

 To use the plugin:

 #.
-Open a project with some vector layers (e.g., from an Esri Shapefile, PostGIS
+Open a project with some vector layers (e.g., from an Esri Shapefile, PostgreSQL
    or WFS-T datasource).
 #.
 Assuming you have already enabled the plugin (see :ref:`core_and_external_plugins`)
    go to :menuselection:`Database --> Offline Editing -->` |offlineEditingCopy|